Anderson localization of walking droplets: Localized statistics

 A much more profound difference is observed when comparing the spatial distributions of the particles.
-The position histogram for the waveless particle is relatively homogeneous (Fig.\,\ref{fig:main_Fig_1}\fp{h}); the particle thus explores the domain uniformly.
-In contrast, the walker's position histogram features a prominent peak, or `localization' region (Fig.\,\ref{fig:main_Fig_1}\fp{i}), where the walker returns more frequently and spends more time.
-Notably, the observed walker localization bears a strong resemblance to the first eigenmode in the Anderson regime for a quantum particle in the same random potential (Fig.\,\ref{fig:main_Fig_1}\fp{j}, see Supplementary Information, Quantum localization).
+The position histogram for the waveless particle is relatively homogeneous (Fig.\,\ref{fig:main_Fig_1}\fp{g}); the particle thus explores the domain uniformly.
+In contrast, the walker's position histogram features a prominent peak, or `localization' region (Fig.\,\ref{fig:main_Fig_1}\fp{h}), where the walker returns more frequently and spends more time.
+Notably, the observed walker localization bears a strong resemblance to the first eigenmode in the Anderson regime for a quantum particle in the same random potential (Fig.\,\ref{fig:main_Fig_1}\fp{i}, see \ref{sec:SI_quantum_localization}, Quantum localization).

 To further probe the mechanisms underpinning the walker localization, we complemented our experiments with simulations of walking droplets with a quasi-potential fluid model\cite{Faria2016}, for which the bath surface elevation evolves according to